bschumac/ATIV/README.md

 - joblib
 - Py-EMD -> use pip install EMD-signal, conda package PyEMD is currently outdated.
 - (collections - usually included in python)
-- statistics - usually included in python)
+- (statistics - usually included in python)
+- matplotlib (needed for plotting)

 ## 3. Use